Notification policy

 Info

-This means any of them can be redirected to the routes defined in the policy.
+All notifications go through the policy evaluation, so any of them can be redirected to the routes defined in the policy.

 A notification policy can define the following rules:

-- inbox - allows messages to be routed to the Spacelift notification inbox;
+- inbox: Allows messages to be routed to the Spacelift notification inbox.

-- slack - allows messages to be routed to a given slack channel;
+- slack: Allows messages to be routed to a given Slack channel.

-- webhook - allows messages to be routed to a given webhook;
+- webhook: Allows messages to be routed to a given webhook.

-- pull_request - allows messages to be routed to one or more pull requests;
+- pull_request: Allows messages to be routed to one or more pull requests.

-If no rules match no action is taken.
+If no rules match, no action is taken.

 This is the schema of the data input that each policy request can receive: